epi2me-labs/wf-metagenomics/README.md

 example.
 This directory contains the nextflow working directories alongside the primary outputs of the workflow:

-#### HTML Report
-You can find an example of the report that you will generate [here](example_report.html) it gives an overview of the quality of the data along with information about the classifciations.

 #### .fastq files

 Three fastq files are created: `9606.fastq`, `other.fastq` and